jadbox/node-box/README.md

 - Runs each module in its own Node process
 - Client modules are proper child-processes to the host, aiding monitoring and debugging.
 - Modules have a full node environment, including stdout.
-- Modules run in a complete isolated environment and cannot conflict with eachother.
+- Modules run in a complete isolated environment and cannot conflict in local or global namespaces.
 - Modules and Host can communicate bi-directionally
 - Modules can throw errors to the host.
-- The host can directly start and kill modules dynamically
+- The host can directly start and kill modules dynamically.

 ## Example